 - Instagram: instagram.com or mobile app by Facebook Ireland Ltd., 4 Grand Canal Square, Dublin 2, Ireland, please refer to privacy notice http://instagram.com/about/legal/privacy/; opt-out: https://www.instagram.com/accounts/privacy_and_security/

 1. Controller for Data Processing

-When you visit our Social-Media-Pages, data is processed both by us and by the responsible social media provider as the responsible party.
+When you visit our Social-Media-Pages, personal data is processed both by us and by the responsible social media provider as the responsible party.

 2. Transmission of Data; Data Processing outside the EU

 If you are located in the EU, note that when using Facebook, Instagram, Twitter, LinkedIn or YouTube, personal data may also be processed outside the European Union.

 For users who have their usual residence in the European Economic Area or Switzerland, Google Ireland Limited is the data controller for your data, unless otherwise stated in the privacy notices of a particular service.
 Google Ireland Limited is therefore the company affiliated with Google that is responsible for processing your data and complying with applicable data protection laws.
 You can also find more information in Google’s privacy notice: https://www.google.com/policies/privacy/.